Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

     ...
     ```

+### Set BMC Management Roles

+Follow the [Set BMC Management Roles](../../hardware_state_manager/Set_BMC_Management_Role.md) procedure.
+This will mark the added NCNs BMC with the `Management` role similar to the nodes, making BMCs that are associated with the management nodes easlier to identify.
+This step is needed before locking the BCM of the added NCN.

 ### Lock the management nodes

 Follow the [How to Lock Management Single Node](../../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md#to-lock-single-nodes-or-lists-of-specific-nodes-and-their-bmcs) procedure.
 The management nodes may be unlocked at this point.
 Locking the management nodes and their BMCs will prevent actions from FAS to update their firmware, or from CAPMC to power off or do a power reset.
 Doing any of these by accident will take down a management node.
 If the management node is a Kubernetes master or worker node, this can have serious negative effects on system operation.